RyanSharp/markdown-cv/index.md

 `2017 - present`
 __Software Development Engineer__, Amazon, Santa Monica, CA
+* Led multiple projects requiring collaboration with cross-function and internationally distributed teams, including product managers, UX designers and other tech teams to understand project requirements and deliver high-quality software solutions on time.
+* Led the development of a modernized company page experience on IMDbPro that resulted in an increase of click throughs to other pages from 46% to 69%.
 * Modernized legacy software stack using TypeScript, GraphQL, NextJS, and AWS
-* Collaborated with cross-function and internationally distributed teams, including product managers, UX designers and other tech teams to understand project requirements and deliver high-quality software solutions on time.
-* Led the development of a modernized company page experience on IMDbPro that resulted in an increase of click throughs to other pages from 46% to 69%.

 `2015 - 2017`
 __Software Developer__, SADA Systems, Los Angeles, CA